-My research falls under the broad umbrella of molecular anthropology, with a particular focus on population history, human evolution, and what could be described as microbial anthropology.
+My research falls under the broad umbrella of molecular anthropology, with a particular focus on population history, human and pathogen evolution, and what could be described as microbial anthropology.

 During my tenure at the University of Oklahoma (OU), it has been my objective to foster leadership in research that bridges microbial and anthropological sciences.
 The study of human microbiomes (or human microbiota) has begun an integration into traditional branches of biological anthropology, including primatology, paleoanthropology, bioarchaeology, and human biology.
 We are beginning to understand that microbes, such as bacteria and viruses, are an essential part of what it means to be biologically human.

 I could not be happier with our wonderful success in research.
 I have led research featured in several news outlets including Science Magazine, Discover Magazine, National Geographic news, New Scientist, and more.
 I have published in high impact journals, including Nature Genetics, Nature Communications, Proceedings of the National Academy of Sciences, Current Biology, PLoS Genetics, and others.
 My research has been supported by NSF (including a CAREER award), NIH (including three R01s and a “Center for Excellence” grant), and other agencies.
 But my research is a team effort, and I am fortunate to be a contributor to an amazing group of scientists (LMAMR.ORG).